miroslavpopovic/aspnetcore-workshop/docs/05-domain-models-and-database.md

 ## Migrations

-While working with databases, it's a good practice not to expect that the database exists and up to date with the current schema (database objects) the application is using.
+While working with databases, it's a good practice not to expect that the database exists and is up to date with the current schema (database objects) the application is using.
 When working with EF Core, we can use EF Core Migrations to create initial schema of our database and to version it throughout all the changes we have in our domain model.
 E.g. if we add a new property to our domain model class, we also need to have a new column in the corresponding database table.

 EF Core Migrations are done using EF Core tools and we need to install them.
 We'll do a local tool installation.
 Since we haven't used tools before in our project, let's first create a tool manifest file. `dotnet-tools.json` manifest file will contain info about all the tools our application is using and their versions.